gnosis/GECO/Proposals/TasitSDK.md

 [LinkedIn](https://www.linkedin.com/in/pcowgill/) // [Twitter](https://twitter.com/paulcowgill) // [GitHub](https://twitter.com/paulcowgill)

-Paul recently worked on a smart contract audit for OpenZeppelin 2.0 with the team at Level K (plus a few other high-profile audits).
+> Paul recently worked on a smart contract audit for OpenZeppelin 2.0 with the team at Level K (plus a few other high-profile audits).
 For the past year and a half he has been working as a freelance software engineer specializing in Solidity, IPFS, Truffle, React, and React Native.

-He has a lot of experience working on native mobile apps, most recently including the Heatworks mobile app.
+> He has a lot of experience working on native mobile apps, most recently including the Heatworks mobile app.
 Before that he was the first hire and CTO at the YC-backed IoT startup Edyn - he wrote the initial code for much of the tech stack (Node.js, AWS, mobile, etc.), and as CTO he led the growth of the software and data science teams to 12 people.
 The Edyn team shipped 10,000 units of their IoT products and continuously iterated on a production mobile app to use with them.

-_Education_

-He received a BSE from Princeton in Electrical Engineering in 2008, and he received his Master's degree from Harvard in Systems Biology in 2014.
+> _Education:_ He received a BSE from Princeton in Electrical Engineering in 2008, and he received his Master's degree from Harvard in Systems Biology in 2014.

 ##### Marcelo Morgado

 [LinkedIn](https://www.linkedin.com/in/marcelo-morgado/) // [Medium](https://medium.com/@marcelomorgado) // [GitHub](https://github.com/marcelomorgado)

-Marcelo is a full-stack developer with >5 years of experience and a sysadmin with >10 years of experience.
+> Marcelo is a full-stack developer with >5 years of experience and a sysadmin with >10 years of experience.
 He has participated in and lead multiple software development projects.
 He is a cryptocurrencies, decentralization, and open-source enthusiast.

-Marcelo has personally faced the problem that we're trying to solve.
+> Marcelo has personally faced the problem that we're trying to solve.
 He participated in a Status Hackathon in September 2018.
 The web app he built works and received the 2nd place award at the hackathon.
 However, the associated React Native mobile project still only is a prototype, because he didn't have enough time to build an Ethereum wallet from scratch and then build a dapp during the hackathon.
 He has been following crypto technologies for 4 years now, and he thinks that one of the greatest barrier to the mass adoption of crypto and dapps is the friction with handling private keys, identity, and gas.

-_Education_

-He recently took a course on Digital Currencies (DFIN-511) at the University of Nicosia in Cyprus.
+> _Education_: He recently took a course on Digital Currencies (DFIN-511) at the University of Nicosia in Cyprus.
 In 2013, he received his bachelor's degree in Information Systems from PUC-RIO (the #1 Brazillian private university) in 2013.

 ### Timeline, Milestones and Deliverables